Chia-Network/cadt/v2-api-implementation-editable.plan.md

    - Limit concurrent model processing to avoid memory spikes (e.g., process in batches of 5-10 models)

 7. **Staging Table Optimization**:
-   - Add database indexes on `commited` and `table` columns for faster filtering
+   - Add database indexes on `committed` and `table` columns for faster filtering
    - Use `raw: true` option (already done in V1, keep in V2)
    - Consider pagination for very large staging tables (1000+ records)